AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/goodbye-excel-hello-calculated-metrics.md

 ---
 title: Goodbye Excel, hello calculated metrics
-description: Learn the benefits of using calculated metrics in [!DNL Adobe] [!DNL Analytics] and how they can provide you with a continuous, dynamic view of your data in this article.
+description: Learn the benefits of using calculated metrics in [!DNL Adobe Analytics] and how they can provide you with a continuous, dynamic view of your data in this article.
 feature-set: Analytics
 feature: Calculated Metrics
 role: User